-There is nothing worse than waking up on a cold winter morning and placing your feet down on the ice-cold flooring.
-Yes, this may be inevitable during those frosty months, but what if there was a solution to this common problem?
-Enter radiant floor heating, also known simply as heated floors.
+There is nothing worse than waking up on a cold winter morning and stepping down on ice-cold floors.
+Yes, this may be inevitable during those freezing winter months, but what if there was a solution to this common problem?
+Enter radiant floor heating, also known as heated floors.

-This modern technology has been around for a few years and is popular in newer housing, as well as in renovations that are focused towards green, clean and comfortable living.
-Of course, this aids in making a home cozier but is it actually worth the extra installation efforts and costs involved?
+This modern technology has been around for a few years and is popular in newer housing, as well as in renovations that are focused on green, clean and comfortable living.
+Of course, this helps make a home cozier but is it actually worth the extra installation efforts and costs involved?
 Well, we’re here to help you decide if this is worth it.
 Read on to learn more about the advantages and disadvantages of this heating system.

 As you may have guessed from our introduction, one of the main reasons why a homeowner may choose to install heated floors is for personal comfort.
-Essentially, underfloor heating works by radiating the floors with heat, and this moves throughout the home up into the roof.
+Essentially, underfloor heating works by radiating the floors with heat, and the heat that's generated flows throughout the home and up to the roof.

-Heated flooring aids in an overall temperature that radiates through both your home and your body.
-Therefore, these floors offer yourself as well as your home a heat that spreads evenly throughout rooms and creating a pleasant warmth that does not require the same amount of energy as traditional heating methods.
+Heated flooring help maintain an overall ambient temperature that radiates through both your home and body.
+Therefore, these floors offer you, as well as your home, a warmth that spreads evenly throughout rooms and creates a pleasant temperature that doesn't require the same amount of energy as traditional heating methods.

-Also worth mentioning is that traditional heating usually causes cold spots, often leaving sections of the room cold while others are hot.
-Not the most comfortable way to live, if you do say so ourselves.
+Also worth mentioning is that traditional heating usually results in cold areas, often leaving sections of the room cold while others are hot.
+Not the most comfortable way to live, if we do say so ourselves.

-There are two types of heated flooring, and these are electric or water-based systems.
+There are two types of heated flooring, and these are electric and water-based underfloor systems.
 Regardless of the type of heated flooring, both work to provide an even, consistent and efficient warmth.
-Although it could be assumed that heated floors cost more than regular heating methods, the opposite is true.
+Although it could be assumed that heated floors cost more than regular heating methods, the opposite is actually factual.

 Heated floors are an excellent solution to irregularly high energy costs.
 Of course, it is still important that your home is correctly insulated in order to save money on heating, but this flooring definitely helps with energy-saving and green initiatives.

-In the case of traditional heaters or radiators, they need to be heated at a high temperature in order to spread evenly and effectively.
-In contrast, heated floors need to run at a much lesser degree to keep a room warm.
-For this reason, they consume significantly less energy while completing the same job.
-The average home can save up to 15% on heating bills, a definite advantage when considering heated floors.
+In the case of traditional heaters or radiators, they need to be powered at a high temperature in order to spread enough heat, evenly and effectively.
+In contrast, heated floors don't require such an elevated degree to keep a room warm.
+For this reason, they consume significantly less energy on a daily basis while accomplishing the purpose.
+The average home can save up to 15% on heating bills, which is a definite upside when considering heated floors.

-As you’ve likely guessed, underfloor heating is hidden and thus does not necessitate you worrying about children or family members burning or striking themselves on the sharp, hot edges of radiators.
-Luckily, radiant flooring has been safely tucked out of sight and out of mind, and will never become too hot to touch.
+As you’ve likely guessed, underfloor heating is hidden and thus doesn't necessitate you worrying about children or family members burning or hurting themselves on the sharp, hot edges of radiators.
+Luckily, radiant flooring has been safely tucked out of sight and out of mind, and will never become too hot to the touch.

-Radiant heat also provides better air quality, keeping the air in your home fresh while also remaining rich with oxygen.
-Radiators greatly decrease oxygen levels in the air and cause a serious amount of discomfort as a result, and the same will not happen with a heated floor system.
+Radiant heat also provides better air quality, keeping the air in your home fresh while also remaining oxygen-rich.
+Radiators greatly decrease oxygen levels in the air and result in serious discomfort, however, the same can't be said with a heated floor system.

-Unfortunately, the cost of installing heated floors can be fairly expensive.
-To be safe, it would be recommended that you budget between $10 to 30$ per square foot of your home.
-Not only will the installation itself cost a pretty penny, but you’ll need to hire a qualified electrician to take on the job.
-Although this should only be a few hours of work, this part of the installation will cost $200 to $400.
-As mentioned, heated floors have a long lifespan, so in most cases, the longevity outweighs the cost, but this will depend on personal budget.
+Unfortunately, the cost of installing heated floors can be fairly high.
+To be safe, we recommend that you budget between $12 to $36 per square foot.
+Not only will the installation itself cost a pretty penny, but you’ll need to hire a qualified electrician to carry out the work.

 Another aspect of heated floor installation that we’d like to point out is the timeline.
 Unfortunately, this installation will take more than a day, as there are several steps involved in the process itself.
-A self-leveling compound is necessary to fit over the flooring, and this will need to completely dry before the floor cover is installed.
+A self-levelling compound has to be fitted over the floor, and it'll need to completely dry before the flooring is installed.

 Want more information about heated floors?
 Here are more articles from our home renovation blog: